 The monastic farmstead for women was established in 2011 near Nelidavichy village close to Minsk.
 Here, the women in difficult life situations can find shelter, sustenance and assistance.
 It is open to any woman who is willing to change her life, learn useful skills, and grow in the spirit.
 There are over 30 women residents here at present.
 Many are homeless and suffer from alcohol and drug problems.
 Some come with criminal records and after long periods of unemployment.

 In both farmsteads, every resident is assigned obedience - a work for which they have skill or that they prefer.
 Men can work in the kitchen, the garden, the bee yard, or take care of the animals - chickens, cows, horses, goats and donkeys.
-The farmstead has a library, and some can work there. can work in the garden and greenhouses, growing fruits, vegetables and herbs.
+The farmstead has a library, and some can work there.
+Women can work in the garden and greenhouses, growing fruits, vegetables and herbs.
 Some do housekeeping, while others look after the animals such as goats, rabbits and chickens.
 It is also possible to engage in various handicrafts.
 The women learn to sew, knit, and even make their leather prayer ropes.

 Through work, the men and women can learn to be responsible and helpful to others.
 Daily work brings order to their lives, helps them overcome their past difficulties, and acquire useful hobbies and skills.